 CDNs generally don't keep each and every file cached for the duration specified in cache-control headers.
 They generally evict the caches based on LRU mechanism.
 It results in cache hit ratios lower than 100%.
 We typically see the cache hit ratios of about 90%.
 This means that even if the image was already processed, CDNs will evict 10% of cache due to infrequent access.

 Our processed cache infrastructure keeps all those images cached so that requests made by clients are served super fast.

 Our CDN provider CloudFront also performs cache on their end.
 The cache performed by them is according to s-maxage parameter provided in Cache-Contorl header.
 We currently set it at 180 days.
 Cache behaviour and eviction policy for this cache is decided by CloudFront.

 There might be instances when you want to purge cache for specific images.
 Our cache purging functionality helps you purge all 3 levels of cache described above.
 You can purge the cache either via dashboard or via API.

-You can visit Sources tab on Gumlet dashboard.
-Please select the appropriate source for which the cache needs to be purged and then click Cache Management.
-You can provide an image URL for which you need to purge cache.
+You can visit Purge Cache tab on Gumlet dashboard.
+Please select the appropriate source for which the cache needs to be purged and then click provide an image URL for which you need to purge cache.